DNNCommunity/DNNDocs/content/tutorials/themes/theme-objects/copyright/index.md

 locale: en
 title: Copyright Theme object
 dnnversion: 09.02.00
-previous-topic: breadcrumb
+previous-topic: contentpane
-next-topic: cssinclude
+next-topic: cssexclude
 related-topics: theme-objects,themes,create-theme
 links:
 ---

 # Copyright Theme Object Introduction

 Displays the copyright notice for the portal, which can be edited in the Website Settings.
 You can use the [year] token to dynamically inject the current year

 **Current Version:** 01.00.00